lileio/lile/readme.md

 ## Using the Generated cmds

 Lile generates a cmd line application when you generate your service.
-You can extend the app with your own cmds or use the build in cmds to run the service.
+You can extend the app with your own cmds or use the built-in cmds to run the service.

-Runing the cmd line app without any arguments will print the generated help.
+Running the cmd line app without any arguments will print the generated help.

 For example `go run orders/main.go`